ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The value in the token parameter is used to match responses to requests.

 tc-list
-: The tc-list parameter enumerates the Trusted Components to be deleted, in the form of component-id byte strings.
+: The tc-list parameter enumerates the Trusted Components to be deleted.
+Each Trusted Component is identified by its 16-byte UUID {{RFC4122}} encoded as a CBOR bstr.

 ## Success Message